 Once it emerged Nixon had routinely recorded conversations in the White House a legal battle emerged to gain access to the tapes.
 Nixon refused on the grounds of “executive privilege”.
-The tapes when revealed had some mysterious gaps on them (Nixon’s secretary had apparently wiped one section), showed that Nixon swore a lot (“expletive deleted) and most damningly proved his role in covering up the investigation into the break in.
+The tapes when revealed had some mysterious gaps on them (Nixon’s secretary had apparently accidentally wiped one section), showed that Nixon swore a lot (the phrase “expletive deleted” was used a lot) and, worst of all, proved his role in covering up the investigation into the break-in.
 Impeachment proceedings began.
-Though “not a quitter”, Nixon resigned first in August 1974.
+Though “not a quitter”, Nixon resigned to avoid impeachment in August 1974.
 He spent his last twenty years attempting to restore his shattered reputation.
 He died, soon after his wife Pat, in 1994.

 Nixon achieved much mostly in the field of foreign policy.
 But for all his talent, he was deeply flawed and perhaps unsuited to high office.
 He wasn’t the US’s worst president (that might be George W. Bush) but his remains an unhappy period for the US presidency.

 While it is tempting to think of her recent illness purely in terms of its likely impact on her presidential prospects, it should be remembered that the Secretary of State faces a very serious medical condition.
 We all wish her well.

 However, Mrs Clinton’s agony will undoubtedly have been compounded by the possibility that the news of her blood clot may well prevent her becoming the first woman president of the USA.
 Even more annoyingly, she has already had two great opportunities to achieve this in the past…